1860s

-The formation of the union of Austria-Hungary in 1867 and the ongoing campaign to unify Italy by Victor Emmanuel II of Sardinia-Piedmont would effect the European balance of power.
+In Europe, the formation of the union of Austria-Hungary in 1867 and the ongoing campaign to unify Italy by Victor Emmanuel II of Sardinia-Piedmont would affect the European balance of power.
 The United Kingdom would continue engaging in a series of conflicts known as the New Zealand Wars with the indigenous Māori, with the New Zealand land confiscations beginning in 1863.

 In Asia, the Meiji Restoration of 1868 would begin the process of transforming Japan into a global imperial power.
 The Qing Dynasty of China would experience decline following its defeat to the British in 1860 in the Second Opium War.
 In 1864, the Russian Empire would embark upon the Circassian genocide in the Caucasus, leading to the deaths or expulsion of at least 75% of the Circassian people.

+The last living person from this decade was Nellie Spencer, who died in 1982.